jwharm/java-gi/website/docs/register.md

 public interface LimitReached extends IntConsumer {}
 ```

-It's also possible to set a custom signal name and optional flags in the `@Signal` annotation, for example `@Signal(name="my-signal", detailed=true)` to define a detailed signal.
+It is also possible to set a custom signal name and optional flags in the `@Signal` annotation, for example `@Signal(name="my-signal", detailed=true)` to define a detailed signal.

 ## Examples